perkarlsson/CE/log.md

 - 35 - Updating Permissions in Local State
 - 36 - Updating Permissions on the Server
 - 37 - Locking Down DeleteItem Permissions
-- 38 - Creating our cart in React (pending)
+- 38 - Creating our cart in React
+- 39 - Apollo Local State Queries and Mutations (pending)

   [Log Index]